ovainola/ovainola.github.com/_posts/2017-21-5-neural_networks_softmax.markdown

 ![png](/images/machine_learning_softmax/neural_networks_bck_5_0.png)

 Well, that  doesn't seem to be that useful at all.
 But wait!
 Fun part is yet to come.
-We can notice, how I put both $$f_1$$ and $$f_2$$ their own multipliers.
+If you look at the code, you can notice how I put both $$f_1$$ and $$f_2$$ their own multipliers.
 We can like to visualize with some arrows:

 \begin{equation}
 x \rightarrow f_1(x) \rightarrow f_2(\mathcal{O_1}) \rightarrow y
 \end{equation}

 Now to the terminology: Our pipe represent our neural network and each functions present a layer. $$f_1$$ is input layer and $$f_2$$ is the output layer.
-If we would have more functions betweem $$f_1$$ and $$f_2$$, they would be called just a hidden layers.
+If we would have more functions between $$f_1$$ and $$f_2$$, they would be called just a hidden layers.
 There can be N-number of hidden layers, but just for naming conventions, first is input layer and last output.
 And don't think it too hard...
 I tried and got confused.

 Ok, easy peasy.
 Now to the fun part.
-What about if we increase the number of multipliers in each function?
+What about if we increase the number of multipliers in each layer?
 This should pose no problem, since we're using dot function, which will take care of sum and product operations (We just have to make sure all the matrices have proper shapes, because feed forward).
-We will be using a matrix for storing the multipliers, so we can choose the length and width for the matrix.
-Let's try with the case, where:
+We will be using a matrix for storing the multipliers, so we can choose the length (read height) and width.
+Let's try with a case, where:
 * $$f_1$$ multiplier matrix has length 5 and width 1
 * $$f_2$$ multiplier matrix has length 1 and width 5